Ex-Brazil football star Ronaldinho, brother arrested in Paraguay - France 24

 "The Attorney General's office issued a warrant for their arrest, charged the player Ronaldinho with using a public document with false content and requested preventative detention," the ministry tweeted.

-However, less than two hours later, they got into a closed van at the National Police headquarters.

-The brothers' lawyer, Adolfo Marin, said he did not understand why they had been arrested.
+Plainclothes policemen then picked the brothers up from their hotel and drove them to the National Police headquarters, which also houses VIP prisoners and former law enforcement officers who have committed crimes.

-"We don't know under what authority they were arrested," Marin told reporters.
+"We don't know under what authority they were arrested," their lawyer Adolfo Marin told reporters.

 The brothers had been questioned for more than seven hours on Thursday by the public prosecutor in Asuncion.

-Prosecutor Federico Delfino said he had decided not to pursue charges against the pair, as they "contributed relevant information to the investigation" and were acting in "good faith" in receiving the falsified Paraguayan documents.
+Delfino said he had decided not to pursue charges against the pair, as they "contributed relevant information to the investigation" and were acting in "good faith" when they received the falsified Paraguayan documents.

+Brazilian authorities withdrew Ronaldinho's passport in November 2018 after he failed to pay a $2.5 million fine for environmental damage incurred during the building of a property in Porto Alegre, in southern Brazil.

 Their fake documents were detected upon arrival at the Asuncion international airport, according to Delfino.